 Make recommendations to the IRSC Cabinet via a designated Cabinet member who also serves on the workgroup to address the needs and concerns expressed or identified by adjunct faculty.

-Collaborate with AFC, the Employee Development Program, and the Instructional Deans to organize and coordinate the Spring Adjunct Faculty of the Year Reception.
+Collaborate with AFC, the Employee Development Program, and the Instructional Deans to organize and coordinate the Spring Adjunct Faculty of the Year Recognition & Awards Ceremony.
 Recognize and honor the Outstanding Adjunct Faculty at the reception.

-Make recommendations to the Vice President of Academic Affairs on maintaining the Adjunct Faculty Webpage.
+Collaborate with the Employee Development Program to organize and coordinate Professional Enhancement Day for Adjuncts (PEDA).

 Assist the Vice President of Academic Affairs with the Fall and Spring adjunct faculty meetings including set up support and help with distributing handouts.